 The Veterans Integrated Service Network Director and Facility Director agreed with the Clinical Assessment Program review findings and recommendations and provided acceptable improvement plans.
-(See Appendixes E and F, pages 41-47, for the full text of the Directors' comments.)
-We will follow up on the planned actions until they are completed.
+(See Appendixes E and F, pages 44-52, for the full text of the Directors' comments.)
+We consider recommendations 1, 2, 4, 5, and 12 closed.
+We will follow up on the planned actions for the open recommendations until they are completed.